sloth-ci/sloth-ci/docs/extensions.rst

 Server-level extensions are invoked in the :doc:`server config <server-config>`.
 These extensions change the way Sloth CI server works.
 For example, the :ref:`Robots.txt <ext-robots-txt>` extension protects the server from bots; this doesn't affect any particular app but affects the whole server.

-Another example of a server-level extension is the :doc:`Sloth CI API <api>`.
-Basic API has only the :ref:`start <api-start>` method; the rest if the methods are supplied by the API extension.
+Another example of a server-level extension is the Sloth CI API: all web API methods and CLI commands apart from :ref:`cli-sci-start` are implemented in an extension.

 A single extension can work on the app and server level.